markd2/SwiftUIPlay/questions.md

     just picked an arbitary (first seen) value.
 But you could collect stuff in to a collection (so say tab views)

+* Layout
+  - task of assigning each view in the view tree a position and size
+  - the TL;DR
+    - for the root view, SUI proposes a size (available space)
+    - view lays itself out in that space and reports its actual size
+    - container then aligns the root view to available space
+  - but of course the reality is every view and modifier has different
+    behavior
+    - two dimensions of proposed size
+    - nil value means the view can become the _ideal size_
+    - each view gets a rectangle, but the view doesn't always draw within those bounds. (useful during animutation).
+So like kee a view's layout position (other views stay in place relative to it) but draw with an offset or rotation
+  - specific view behavior
+    - Path - the layout ignores the bounding rectange of the path.
+Returns the proposed size
+    - Shape - has a `path` function, makes it possible to draw a path that's dependent on the proposed size.
+Custom shapes should mimic built-in shapes (basically filling the space as appropriate)
+  - when doing a .rotation, it draws at its Loco size, but rotates and could stick out of its boundary
+    - likewise, doing an offset, doesn't change the layout, but draws the shape in a different position (via `OffsetShape`)
+  - images have the size of their image.
+The layout method ignores the size proposed by the layout system and always returns the size
+    - to make it flexible, call .resizable
+    - .aspectRatio is also useful, includes fit or fill
+  - text (this is gonna be fun.
+Text is usually so simple %-) )
+    - always tries to fit its contents in the proposed size
+      - returns the bounding box of the rendered text
+      - if no newlines, tries to render as a single line.
+If not, it looks to the available vertical space.
+If enough, will wrap. if it still won't fit (you must acquit), the text gets truncated.
+    - view modifiers
+      - .fixedSize, prevents wrapping.
+Text might draw outside the proposed fixed size
+      - .lineLimit - max number of lines.  can truncate
+      - .minimumScaleFactor - allows to be rendered at a smaller size if it doesn't fit
+      - .truncationMode - beginning/middle/end

+asdf
 ==================================================
 # Hints